DayvonAllen/cryptography/data_encryption_standard.md

      5. `Ciphertext Size`: 64 bits
 - `Circular Shift`(Bitwise rotation) - is an operator that shifts all the bits we want to shift `01001000`(first digit is the most significant digit and the last is the least significant digit) to the left then the result will be `10010000`
   - In `DES` we sometimes shift by 1, and sometimes we shift by 2.
+- `Initial Permutation` - There is a 8x8 table that has constant value in each spot, it tells us what bit should be used at a certain position
+  - Ex. if the 0x0 value is 48, that means the first bit should be the value of the 48th bit
+  - Helps us swaps the bits in the block
+  - The values in the table define th location of the given bits in the output
 ---

 ## How DES works